Dudley Boyz: NWA/TNA World Tag Team Champions (2005–2008)

 After Against All Odds, Team 3D were matched with Shark Boy and Curry Man on numerous occasions in tag matches, with either one or both of the brothers being unable to compete due to the weight restriction.
-The week before Destination X, a stipulation was added to the match between 3D and Shark Boy and Curry Man: if Ray and Devon did not each weigh in at under 275 pounds, they would be fired from TNA.
+The week before Destination X, a stipulation was added to the match between Team 3D and Shark Boy and Curry Man: if Ray and Devon did not each weigh in at under 275 pounds, they would be fired from TNA.
 Both Ray and Devon made weight, and as such never had to weigh in under 275 ever again.
 Shortly afterward, Devine returned to competing for the X-Division Title, his association with Team 3D being quietly phased out for a time, though it would soon return.
-As this went on, 3D, meanwhile, became part of several loose collectives of self-identified "bad guys" and "scumbags", aligning them at some point or another with almost every important villain on the TNA roster, including but not limited to Booker T and Kurt Angle.
+As this went on, Team 3D, meanwhile, became part of several loose collectives of self-identified "bad guys" and "scumbags", aligning them at some point or another with almost every important villain on the TNA roster, including but not limited to Booker T and Kurt Angle.
 They began a feud with Christian Cage, Rhino and A.J.
 Styles, attacking them on several occasions.
 Their feud ended at Hard Justice with Cage and Rhino defeating them in a "New Jersey Street Fight".
 They then began a feud with the team of "The Monster" Abyss and Matt Morgan, both teams competed at No Surrender with Abyss and Morgan picking up the victory.